 Getaway was the perfect way for us to safely celebrate the next step in our friends' lives, since we couldn't throw a party or go out to dinner.
 Here's what the Core Four got up to

 We set off on our drive, excited as can be.
 We sang Britney Spears at the top of our lungs the whole way there.
 It felt like we were kids again.

 We're here!
 I can't believe how peaceful it is.
 So quiet I hear the crickets chirping.
 The Getaway cabins are nicely spread out, there are other cabins in the distance through the trees.
-For dinner, we whipped up chicken pesto pasta on the stove and had cookies for dessert.
+We walked around the campsite for a little bit, settled in, and decided on dinner!
+We whipped up chicken pesto pasta on the stove and had cookies for dessert.
 Then we stashed our smartphones in the "lock box" and pinky promised to switch off for the entire weekend.

 Saturday 11:00 AM

 Wow.
 These beds are so soft, everyone slept in.
 I woke to birds chirping; a nice change from my alarm ringing or 30+ text notifications and emails.
 The best part?
 The bed is right next to this giant window.
 So as soon as I adjusted my eyes I got to see an orange canopy of leaves, blue skies peeping through, and a blaze of sunlight.
 So refreshing.